solidi/writing/39-interview-well-for-your-next-incredible-engineering-role.md

 - Interview is about #preparation, #determination, and some #luck
 - It relies on muscle memory and #skill to build on
+- Partner closely with #recruiting to increase chances
 - Find a long term study buddy to role play
 - Learning and improving from previous interviews will make you #successful